utshomax/postman-docs/src/pages/docs/sending-requests/environments/managing-environments.md

 * To learn more about how create a workspace in Postman, visit [Intro to workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
 * To learn more about how to share access to your APIs, visit [Managing and sharing APIs](/docs/designing-and-developing-your-api/managing-apis/).
 * To learn how to use version control to collaboratively build an API, visit [Version control in Postman](/docs/collaborating-in-postman/using-version-control/version-control-overview/).

+> You can publish environments with your [API documentation](/docs/publishing-your-api/publishing-your-docs/) and the [Run in Postman button](/docs/publishing-your-api/run-in-postman/creating-run-button/).